 You’ve never had a patriotic treat like this one.
 Kids will love to help make Food Network Kitchen’s sweet and jiggly Red, White and Blue Gelatin Flag, which is studded with perfect cutouts of the flag’s white stars.

-Flag Day falls on a Tuesday after all, so your patriotic preparations could take the form of dinner.
+Flag Day falls on a weekday after all, so your patriotic preparations could take the form of dinner.
 Serve a side of Food Network Magazine’s aptly named United Tates of America, which is actually a tricolor potato-salad tribute to our grand old flag.

 Get even more inspiration for red, white and blue favorites right here.